pporkka/DefenderForCloudQueries/README.md

 ## Enabled-DefenderForCloud-plans.kql

-With a large amount of subscriptions, it may be painfull to find out what subscriptions have Defener for Cloud plans enabled or not.
+With a large amount of subscriptions, it may be painfull to find out what subscriptions have Defender for Cloud plans enabled or not.
 This query does just that.
 The results are based on the pricing information (enabled==costs, disabled=free).
 The names in the results are sometimes not the same as in UI, so here's a table explaining what name.